OisinWrites/Battleships-Legacy/README.md

 - Created a function to check guess against 'fleet'.
 - Created a function to reduce number of ships a board has by one.
 - Created a function to trigger sink ship function, where damaged tiles = ship length.
+## Game
+- Started coding game.py file.
+Given class of game and welcome screen ASCII art.
+'Options menu' offers input of hit enter, once any input entered, option_menu False and create players will be called.
+- Outline the functions needed in the file, and their behaviour.

 # Testing